CacheGuard Web Gateway Appliance embeds a reverse Proxy to secure Web servers and applications.

 CacheGuard Reverse Proxy can be activated alongside the CacheGuard Forwarding Proxy at the same time, making CacheGuard Web Gateway a unique shared access point for Web traffic.

 CacheGuard Web Gateway is not just a Reverse Web Proxy but it is a Firewall, a Gateway Antivirus, a WAF, a Forwarding Web Proxy, a URL Guard, a Traffic Shaper, a Web Cache, a Web Compressor, an SSL Mediator/Inspector and much more.

 Active Cloaking Proxy

-CacheGuard Reverse Proxy innately comes with the underlying features described below.
+CacheGuard Reverse Proxy innately comes with the underlying functions described below.

 SPoF and High Availability

 The drawback of implementing a reverse proxy is the introduction of a SPoF (Single Point of Failure) in the network.
 Fortunately CacheGuard Web Gateway can address that drawback with the possibility to implement two or more CacheGuard Web Gateways in HA (High Availability) mode in order to eliminate any SPOF.

 CacheGuard Reverse Proxy can balance the total Web traffic load between multiple Web servers and detect failures on load balanced Web servers.
 In case of a failure on a Web server, CacheGuard Reverse Proxy removes that failed Web server from the pool of load balanced Web servers in order ensure the continuity of services provided by your Web applications.
 The Load Balancing feature allows you to have scalable and highly available Web applications.